In this article you will read about:

 After the mind has calmed and we feel we are present, we then move our attention onto an image from a recent dream of our choosing.

 The trick is to keep our attention held to the dream for as long as possible.
-We might lose our attention to more mundane things, but when that happens we calmly just bring it back to the dream image.
+We might lose our attention to more mundane things, but we calmly bring it back to the dream image when that happens.

 Allow the Unconscious to Speak

-This is the crucial step, as we allow our unconscious mind to speak we may enter back into the narrative of the dream, or we may end up speaking to one of the dream characters.
-Dream characters might embody archetypal structures that reside in the lower parts of our psyche that want to make us aware of specific information that has the power to help us in our waking lives.
-It is very useful to learn more about archetypes, such as anima and animus, the shadow, the persona or the wise old man.
+This is the crucial step; as we allow our unconscious mind to speak, we may enter back into the narrative of the dream, or we may end up talking to one of the dream characters.
+Dream characters might embody archetypal structures in the lower parts of our psyche that want to make us aware of specific information that can help us in our waking lives.
+Learning more about archetypes, such as anima and animus, the shadow, the persona or the wise old man is very useful.

-Whatever the form this “manifestion” takes engage with it and try to remember it as vividly as possible, because the fourth step is to bring it to life.
+Whatever the form this “manifestation” takes, engage with it and try to remember it as vividly as possible because the fourth step is to bring it to life.

 Create an Artifact

-Now it’s time for writing, drawing, or painting whatever we just experienced in the silence of our mind.
+Now it’s time for writing, drawing, or painting whatever we just experienced in the silence of our minds.

-The goal here is not to get caught up in trying to make a masterpiece, but merely to make that unconscious image into an artefact which we can try to decipher in our next step.
+The goal here is not to get caught up in making a masterpiece but merely to make that unconscious image into an artefact we can try to decipher in our next step.

 Anyone suffering from writer’s block can benefit from the hidden bonus of active imagination.
 This step is a way to tap into an insane amount of creative potential.
 It also teaches the crucial lesson of creating first — criticizing second.